GSA/cio.gov-redo/_posts/2020-05-07-PMA-Tech-Initiatives-Support-Rapid-Response-to-COVID-19.md

 ---
 layout: post
 title: PMA Tech Initiatives Support Rapid Response to COVID-19
-excerpt: This proclamation was first posted on Performance.gov on May 7th, 2020.
+excerpt: This blog was first posted on Performance.gov on May 7th, 2020.
 Successfully transitioning a workforce as large as the Federal Government’s to telework while maintaining a high level of service continuity is no easy task.
 date: May 7, 2020
 display-date: 7 May 2020
 author: Suzette Kent, Federal Chief Information Officer